openlibhums/memory-alpha/content/pages/support/guides/workflow-editor-typesetting.md

   !["The typesetting page with the Actions block highlighted."](../images/workflow/editor-typesetting-actions.png)

-You can see the typesetter's view and their experience of the workflow in the typesetter guide. <!-- missing hyperlinks -->
+You can see the typesetter's view and their experience of the workflow in the [typesetter guide](./workflow-typesetter.md).

 ## Typesetting files